Salesforce Data Breach Class Action: Louis Vuitton, TransUnion

 The TransUnion litigation rapidly expanded to more than 50 lawsuits filed in five federal district courts.
 On October 3, 2025, TransUnion moved for centralization, and on December 16, 2025, the Judicial Panel on Multidistrict Litigation transferred the cases to the Northern District of Illinois under MDL No. 3170 (In re: Trans Union, LLC, Customer Data Security Breach Litigation).
 Judge Robert W. Gettleman was selected as the transferee judge.

-As of March 2026, there are approximately 60 pending actions in the MDL.
+As of the JPML's June 1, 2026, report, MDL No. 3170 contains 63 pending actions and 67 total historical actions, with interim class counsel appointed and coordinated pretrial proceedings underway.
 Plaintiffs are seeking both monetary damages and injunctive relief, including enhanced encryption, vendor oversight, and real-time audits of third-party environments.
-The litigation is in its early stages with pretrial proceedings underway.

 The December 16, 2025, ruling by the U.S. Judicial Panel on Multidistrict Litigation addressed two competing motions for consolidation: